madhurimarawat/Machine-Learning-Using-Python/README.md

   <li>Matplotlib - It is a data visualization and graphical plotting library.</li>
 <li>Scikit-learn - It is a machine learning library that enables tools for used for many other
 machine learning algorithms such as classification, prediction, etc.</li>
+  <li>Mlxtend (machine learning extensions)- It is a library of extension and helper modules for Python's data analysis and machine learning libraries.</li>
 </ul>